 This quarter the instructor and TA will assist and partly direct the formation of groups.
 We will try to minimize the number of groups, subject to the restriction that no group may have more than 5 nor fewer than 4 members.

-Attendance is always important, but it is mandatory at your first discussion section, Thursday or Friday, January 9 or 10.
+Attendance is always important, but it is mandatory at your first discussion section, Friday, April 1.
 Otherwise you cannot be assigned to a group.

 All remaining rules apply after the groups are formed.

 Project A - GOOD Choice Project B - POOR Choice Has many concepts with complex relationships between them, but each resulting class is simple to implement.
 Has fewer concepts, and classes are difficult to implement due to tricky algorithms and/or fancy graphics.

 For CS 48, project A is a much better choice.
 A key goal is for you to learn how to analyze and design, and thus a major portion of your work on the project should be in that area.